SNEWS2/sntools/README.md

 ## Getting Started
 ### Installation Instructions
 First, make sure you have Python installed on your computer.
-(Either Python 2.7 or Python 3.x is fine.)
+(Python 3.6 or higher is recommended; support for earlier versions, including Python 2.7, will be removed in a future version of sntools.)

 Then, in a terminal, run
 ```